-Kat Clay on new books by Junji Ito and Izumi Suzuki
+Kat Clay on short story collections by Junji Ito and Izumi Suzuki

 There’s no denying that if you’ve read comics, you’ve likely heard of Japanese horror juggernaut, Junji Ito.
 His latest book, Tombs (Viz, 2023), offers nine stories of the supernatural – and they’re good.